dmayukh/torchvideoclf/README.md

 - Download the images from YouTube using the downloader utility
   - Run this in the container

-  `python3 download.py --train_video_list=<full path to the training list>
-  --dataset_traindir=<full path to where the image sequences for training should be saved> --val_video_list=<full path to the test list> --dataset_valdir=<full path to where the image sequences for validation should be saved>`
+  `python3 download.py --train_video_list=<full path to the training list> --dataset_traindir=<full path to where the image sequences for training should be saved> --val_video_list=<full path to the test list> --dataset_valdir=<full path to where the image sequences for validation should be saved>`

 - Run the train.py to train the model on the images we downloaded
-  - The code used GPU by default, you can change it via the --device parameter when running
+  - The code uses GPU by default, you can change it via the `--device` parameter when running

     `python3 train.py --train-dir=dataset/train --val-dir=dataset/val --output-dir=checkpoint --pretrained`